jhspetersson/fselect/README.md

 * complex queries
 * SQL-like (not real SQL, but highly relaxed!) grammar easily understandable by humans
 * search within archives
+* search by width and height of images
 * shortcuts to common file types

 More is under way!